waggle-sensor/summer2020/Han/ChameleonManual.md

 This step-by-step instruction will guide you on how to use Chameleon.<br/>
 This document covers from creating Chameleon account to logging into Chameleon using Floating IP allocated to your instance.<br/>
-It also includes a number of screenshots to help you get on Chameleon as easy and fast as possible.<br/>
+It also includes a number of screenshots to help you get on Chameleon as easy and fast as it could.<br/>
 For more detailed information, you can refer to https://chameleoncloud.readthedocs.io/. <br/>
 If you would like to know how to use Chameleon with docker images, refer to https://github.com/sagecontinuum/chameleon-client/.